 What is Plant Erosion?
 Living Shorelines

 Erosion can always occur along the shoreline but can be counteracted by planting living shorelines.
-Growing deep-rooted native plants along coastal areas encourage shoreline stabilization and reduces erosion.
+Growing deep-rooted native plants along coastal areas encourage shoreline stabilization and reduce erosion.
 It also creates valuable habitats to enhance coastal resilience.
 Unlike concrete seawalls, plant-based shorelines are lively and eco-friendly.

 You can restore shorelines along your yard in many ways, depending on the shoreline’s nature.
 Besides creating a shoreline buffer with native vegetation, you can also: